Coperfectly Hopfian Groups and Shape Fibrator's Properties: Introduction

-The question of whether the collection of codimension-$k$ PL (or shape m$_{\rm simpl}$) fibrators is closed under taking Cartesian product remains unsolved, but seems not likely (because of the examples presented in \cite{D.cod2}).
+The following is the main question that we address in this paper: {\it Which direct products of Hopfian manifolds are shape m$_{simpl}$o-fibrators?} The question of whether the collection of codimension-$k$ PL (or shape m$_{\rm simpl}$) fibrators is closed under taking Cartesian product remains unsolved, but seems not likely (because of the examples presented in \cite{D.cod2}).
 Some partial answers to this question for codimension-$k$ PL fibrators (as well as PL fibrators) have been given in \cite{Daverman-Im-Kim, Yo1, IKW, IKW1, Im-Kim3, JK}.

 In this paper, we provide examples of shape m$_{\rm simpl}$o-fibrators among direct products of Hopfian manifolds.

-Note that analysis of fibrator properties applies mostly to Hopfian manifolds $N$ with Hopfian fundamental groups, hence in search for shape m$_{\rm simpl}$o-fibrators among products of Hopfian manifolds, first we need to look for a particular type of Hopfian groups (the ones that are closed under taking Cartesian products).
+Note that analysis of fibrator properties applies mostly to Hopfian manifolds with Hopfian fundamental groups, hence in search for shape m$_{\rm simpl}$o-fibrators among products of Hopfian manifolds, first we need to look for a particular type of Hopfian groups (the ones that are closed under taking Cartesian products).

 Therefore, this paper has two parts.
-The first part, Sections \ref{PHG}, \ref{GI}, and \ref{PPHG}, introduce and discuss two group properties (perfectly-Hopfian group and normal incommensurability of groups) that are needed to provide closure under taking direct product of Hopfian groups (Theorem \ref{PH}).
-Section \ref{PHG}, provides examples of perfectly-Hopfian groups among finite and infinite groups, including the fundamental groups of closed, orientable surfaces with genus $g >1$ (Theorem \ref{PH-S}).
-In the next section, Section \ref{GI}, we list information about normal incommensurability of groups, (e.g., finitely generated groups with $h$ generators are normally incommensurable with the fundamental group of closed, orientable surfaces with genus $g >1$, if $h < 2g$ (Theorem \ref{fg})).
-Section \ref{PPHG} discusses conditions under which free products (Corollary \ref{free product 3}) and direct products (Theorem \ref{PH}) of perfectly-Hopfian groups are perfectly-Hopfian.
+The first part, Sections \ref{PHG} and \ref{PPHG}, introduce and discuss two group properties (coperfectly Hopfian group and normal incommensurability of groups) that are needed to provide closure under taking direct product of Hopfian groups (see Theorem \ref{PH} below).
+Section \ref{PHG} provides examples of coperfectly Hopfian groups among finite and infinite groups, including the fundamental groups of closed orientable surfaces with genus $g >1$ (see Theorem \ref{PH-S} below).
+In addition, this section lists information about normal incommensurability of groups (e.g., finitely generated groups with $h$ generators are normally incommensurable with the fundamental group of closed orientable surfaces with genus $g >1$, if $h < 2g$ [see Theorem \ref{fg} below]).
+Section \ref{PPHG} discusses conditions under which free products (see Corollary \ref{free product 3} below) and direct products (see Theorem \ref{PH} below) of coperfectly Hopfian groups are coperfectly Hopfian.